Bernullys/cs50_sql/README.md

     SELECT 'author' AS "profession", "name" FROM "authors"; Important to know.
 OJO.

     UNION
+    UNION by default is UNION DISTINCT
+    But there is also UNION ALL which union everything

     SELECT 'author' AS "profession", "name"
     FROM "authors"
     UNION
     SELECT 'translator' AS "profession", "name"
     FROM "translators";

+    SELECT "first_name", "last_name", 'Old' AS "Label"
+    FROM "employee_demographics
+    WHERE age > 50
+    UNION
+    SELECT "first_name", "last_name", 'Highly Paid Employee' AS "Label" FROM "employee_salary"
+    WHERE "salary" > 7000000
+    GROUP BY "first_name", "last_name";

     INTERSET
     SELECT "name" FROM "translators"